Coding GPT2/3 (124M) From Scratch

 logits, loss = model(x, y)

-# Just accumulation gradients yield to summation of objective but
+# Just accumulating gradients yield to summation of objective but

 # we want mean so we weight each loss by 1/grad_accum_steps